labseven/micropythonprojects/notes.md

 Micropython does not support socket.io
 * Reverse engineered implementation here: https://github.com/danni/uwebsockets
 * node: can't run http.Server and net.createServer on the same port
+* trying websockets following https://devcenter.heroku.com/articles/node-websockets - nope it is also uwebsockets and not complete
+* I will use REST api to communicate